 Regarded as the best rainforest zoo in the world, the Singapore Zoo is no less than a wonderland.
-The Zoo is a home to a variety of wild animals, exotic and migratory birds and species of plants and trees.
-The Zoo is well maintained and offers limited access to relish breakfast with the dwellers of the zoo.
+The Zoo is home to a variety of wild animals, exotic and migratory birds and species of plants and trees.
+It is well maintained and offers limited access to relish breakfast with the dwellers of the zoo.
 You can find Zebras, Komodo dragon, white tigers, mole rats, Kangaroos, chimpanzee and a multitude of other wild animals.

 Singapore offers a potpourri of delicacies from Indian, Chinese, Malaysian and Indonesian cuisines, besides the local foods.
-There are some time-tested signature dishes which include the Bak Kut Teh (Pork Ribs Soup/ meat Bone Tea), Fried Carrot Cake, Wanton Mee, Kaya Toast and Soft boiled eggs, Dim sum, Laksa, Curry Fish Head, Oyster Omelette (Orh Lua) and BBQ Sambal Stingray.
-You can savor these dishes at the best-rated eateries like Fratini La Trattoria, Straits kitchen, and Samy’s Curry.
+There are some time-tested signature dishes which include the Bak Kut Teh (Pork Ribs Soup/ meat Bone Tea), Fried Carrot Cake, Wanton Mee, Kaya Toast and Soft boiled eggs, Dim Sum, Laksa, Curry Fish Head, Oyster Omelette (Orh Lua) and BBQ Sambal Stingray.
+You can savor these dishes at the best-rated eateries like Fratini La Trattoria, Straits Kitchen, and Samy’s Curry.

 Singapore, though an expensive destination, elegantly accommodates different cultures from the neighboring countries, offering its visitors a colorful patchwork of the best of Asia.

-Source: Expoza travel channel on Youtube
+Source: Expoza travel channel on YouTube

 Brunei boasts a rich reservoir of Oil, Wildlife, and rainforest.
-The country flaunts the shimmering Mosques, golden minarets, rustic villages, monkey-trodden jungles and artistic structures adding to its capital city’s grandeur.
+The country flaunts shimmering Mosques, golden minarets, rustic villages, monkey-trodden jungles and artistic structures adding to its capital city’s grandeur.
 Its capital Bandar Seri Begawan embodies the rich culture built with the Oil money.

-The most significant markets and a cluster of street vendors line up the prime streets of Brunei every evening.
+The most significant markets and a cluster of street vendors line up the principal streets of Brunei every evening.
 The Gadong town is the best place to go shopping for knickknacks, snacks, appetizers and daily-use items at throw-away prices.
 It is more like a suburb of the capital city of Brunei.
 The massive malls, ever-crowded McDonald's, branded outlets, fish curries, lingering fragrance of soy, tamarind, freshly baked cookies, kiosks selling inexpensive clothes and electronics seller make Gadong what it is today and strives to be every day.

 Muara stretches up to the South China Sea forming the western end of Brunei.
 The top beach town of the Sultanate boasts a picturesque stretch of clean golden sands, holiday spots, and playgrounds for children in landscaped lawns of Muara Beach Recreational Park.
 You can take a dip in the ocean or stroll along the palm-dotted Serasa beach and capture the best moments.

-The seventh largest and the second most populated country in the world, India is a contemplation of diverse cultures, states, religions, cuisines, and terrains.
+The seventh largest and the second most populated country in the world, India is the contemplation of diverse cultures, states, religions, cuisines, and terrains.
 A country where the majority of the population believes in vegetarianism offers a variety of wholesome vegetarian foods.
-The ancient culture is still prevalent in parts of India which gives Indians immense pride in taking care of the grand forts, monuments, and palaces, etc. There are numerous cities for the visitors to cover and make incredible memories.
+The ancient culture is still prevalent in parts of India which gives Indians immense pride in taking care of the grand forts, monuments, and palaces, etc. There are numerous cities for visitors to cover and make incredible memories.

-A semi-dessert capital city of the State of Rajasthan has a lot to offer to its visitors besides welcoming smiles and warm hearts of the dwellers.
+A semi-dessert capital city of the State of Rajasthan has a lot to offer to its visitors besides the welcoming smiles and warm hearts of the dwellers.
 The city’s forts and ancient monuments are the epitomai of perfection and skillfulness.

 The Nahargarh Fort, Amer Fort, Hawa Mahal, Jantar Mantar, City Palace are the top tourist destinations of the city.
 The forts are so well maintained that they almost resemble the newly built structures.

 Go shopping for vibrant sarees, lehengas, bangles, silver jewelry, kurtis, traditional jutis and dupattas in Bapu Bazaar, Tripolia Bazaar, Johari Bazaar and National Handloom.
 The Rajasthani cuisine is possible the best in the country.
-When in Jaipur, feast on the authentic Dal-Bati-Churma, Bajre Ki Roti, Rabri Jalebi, Kesar Doodh, Ghewar and Pyaz Kachori.
+When in Jaipur, feast on the authentic Dal-Bati-Churma, Bajre Ki Roti, Rabri Jalebi, Kesar Doodh, Ghewar, and Pyaz Kachori.